 - Wear red.
 Try red lipstick, a red shirt, red shoes, red nail polish… studies report that men will think of you as sexier and more attractive.

 Wear red.
 Try red lipstick, a red shirt, red shoes, red nail polish… studies report that men will think of you as sexier and more attractive.

 If you (men) want to be perceived as sexier…

 - Roll your shoulders back.

-- Initiate gentle touch without hesitation.
-Brush up against her; touch her arm during conversation.
+- Initiate a gentle touch without hesitation.
+Brush up against her; touch her arm during the conversation.
 Touch the small of her back as you hold the door open for her.

 - Wear slightly dressier clothing than is required in each situation.

 If you want to be a better lover…

 - Pay attention to how your lover is responding.